-With no Abrams concession, Kemp presses forward in Georgia
+Kemp: I’m Georgia’s next governor.
+Democrats: Prove it

 Kemp said his resignation “will give confidence to the certification process.”
 He maintained he wasn’t bowing to pressure but preparing to be governor.

-“That was all political,” Kemp said of previous criticisms, adding Tuesday’s turnout — about 1.4 million more than in Deal’s last election — proves it.
+“That was all political,” Kemp said, dismissing the criticism.
+He said Tuesday’s turnout — about 1.4 million more than in Deal’s last election — proves it.

-Abrams’ campaign said it believes she needs to pick up about 25,000 votes to force a runoff.
+Leaders of Abrams’ campaign said they believe she needs to pick up about 25,000 votes to force a runoff.

 Offering examples of potential ballots Democrats say Kemp isn’t contemplating, Groh-Wargo said four counties reported considerably fewer early votes in the governor’s race than the number of early ballots cast.
 Groh-Wargo said it seemed implausible that voters cared enough to cast ballots early but not in the hotly contested governor’s race.